gumaerc-testorg/17.473-fall-2015/content/pages/syllabus.md

 {{< tdopen >}}

-### Screening: [Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb](http://www.imdb.com/title/tt0057012/?ref_=fn_al_tt_1).
+### Screening: {{% resource_link "dc65ea38-c866-48b4-9450-34c2e8c0bcfc" "Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb" %}}.
 Directed by Stanley Kubrick.
 Black and White, 95 min.
 1964.

 {{< tdclose >}}